sdb100/cassandra-cdk/README.md

 # Cassandra on OpenShift CDK

-This is a very simple Docker build for Cassandra on rhel7, for push into the OpenShift CDK.
-I wanted to use rhel, and OpenShift required that containers do not run as root, hence this project.
+This is a very simple Docker build for Cassandra, intended for push into the OpenShift CDK.
+I wanted to use Cassandra, and OpenShift required that containers do not run as root, hence this project.
 That's it!

 ### How to use